June 26: Today in Royal History

 June 26, 1830 – Death of King George IV of the United Kingdom at Windsor Castle in Windsor, England; buried at St. George’s Chapel in Windsor, England

 Upon the death of King George III on January 29, 1820, The Prince Regent succeeded to the throne as King George IV.
 At the time of his succession, George IV was obese and probably addicted to laudanum.
-He suffered from gout, arteriosclerosis, edema, and possibly porphyria and towards the end of his life, he spent more and more time in seclusion at Windsor Castle.
+He suffered from gout, arteriosclerosis, and edema.
+Towards the end of his life, he spent more and more time in seclusion at Windsor Castle.
 Because of his excessive lifestyle, he had become so fat (his weight in 1830 was 130 kg/280 lbs) that he increasingly was an object of ridicule when he appeared in public.
 George IV’s final illness began in January 1830 with a severe cough.
 He improved slightly in March 1830 but continued to have respiratory problems, faintness, and urinary tract pain.
 When George IV died, the throne passed to the next surviving son of King George III, Prince William, Duke of Clarence who reigned as King William IV.

 Unofficial Royalty: King George IV of the United Kingdom